-libp2p applications often open many independent streams of communication between peers and may have several concurrent streams open at the same time with a given remote peer.
-Stream multiplexing allows us to amortize the overhead of establishing new transport connections across the lifetime of our interaction with a peer.
-We also only need to deal with NAT traversal once to be able to open as many streams as we need, since they will all share the same underlying transport connection.
+Stream multiplexing allows us to initialize and use the same transport connection across the lifetime of our interaction with a peer.
+With muxing, we also only need to deal with NAT traversal once to be able to open as many streams as we need, since they will all share the same underlying transport connection.

 libp2p provides a common interface for stream multiplexers with several implementations available.
 Applications can enable support for multiple multiplexers, which will allow you to fall back to a widely-supported multiplexer if a preferred choice is not supported by a remote peer.